Robert H. Carnahan

-Robert Huston Carnahan was a grain merchant before the American Civil War and a mine superintendent after the war.
-He was a Union Army officer during the Civil War.
-He was appointed a captain of the 3rd Regiment Illinois Volunteer Cavalry on August 24, 1861, lieutenant colonel on September 20, 1864, and colonel on April 9, 1865.
+Robert Huston Carnahan (21 September 1823 in Cumberland County, Pennsylvania – 14 June 1913 in Danville, Illinois) was a Union Army officer during the Civil War.
+He was a grain merchant before the American Civil War and a superintendent of a coal mine after the war.
+He was appointed a captain of the 3rd Illinois Cavalry Regiment on August 24, 1861, lieutenant colonel on September 20, 1864, and colonel on April 9, 1865.